dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/spatial-system.md

 1. Be consistent - use the spatial system for both layout and typography
 2. Keep it simple - avoid adding more block sizes or 'in-between' sizes
-3. Abstract the spacing - set spacing rules at an abstract level to allow for scaleability and future changes across whole systems
+3. Abstract the spacing - set spacing rules at an abstract level to allow for scalability and future changes across whole systems

 ## Where the spacing system is applied: